BarisTuncer/A-Rapid-Introduction-to-Modern-Cmake/README.md

 Apparently, the most useful utility is `format`.
 Run it and see the difference via `git diff`.
 That's what I do.

 ## Note:
-If you are getting an error like:
+With the new version of `clang-format` you may get an error like:

 YAML:4:16: error: unknown key 'Delimiter'

-  - Delimiter: pb
+  Delimiter: pb

-Then remove the lines in .clang-format
+To fix the issue, remove the lines below in the .clang-format file

 RawStringFormats:

-  - Delimiter: pb
+  Delimiter: pb

   Language: TextProto

   BasedOnStyle: google